 Digital data collection

-Probably the world’s largest wildlife reproductive ultrasound archive is housed at the IZW.
-Thousands of hours of recordings cover almost 20 years of ultrasound examinations from mammals, birds, reptiles, fish and invertebrates.
-The diversity of mammalian species covered in this unique collection spans from the very large elephants, rhinos, giraffes, whales and sharks to the very small naked mole rats, rats, and guinea pigs.
+The Leibniz-IZW houses what is probably the world’s largest wildlife archive of videos and imaging data on wildlife reproduction.
+The archive contains more than 70.000 computed tomography scans as well as thousands of hours of recordings covering almost 20 years of ultrasound examinations.
+The diversity of mammalian species covered in this unique collection spans from the very large such as elephants, rhinos, giraffes, whales and sharks to the very small, for example Guinea pigs, naked mole rats and Etruscan shrews.
 The archive, which includes recordings of reproductive tract assessments for males and females as well as procedures such as artificial inseminations or ovum pick-up, is an invaluable educational and research tool.
-Since 2010 the new computed tomography unit at the IZW is additionally used for the collection of digital data with scans of already over 80 species.
-This new tool provides valuable contributions to research on both wildlife and pet animals.